iampuma/drop/README.md

 # Vagrant Drupal

 ### Introduction
 Vagrant allows you to set up a virtualized development environment.
 This project will help you setup a ready to develop environment for a new or existing Drupal project.
-Although created with Drupal in mind, it is not limited to Drupal projects.

 ### Box specifications